ccarvel/wp6test/README.md

 # README
-This is mostly the official WordPress Docker [repo](https://github.com/docker-library/wordpress) with modifications to their [PHP8.1 Dockerfile](https://github.com/docker-library/wordpress/blob/ac65dab91d64f611e4fa89b5e92903e163d24572/latest/php8.1/fpm/Dockerfile) to install git, curl, and wget into the WordPress container.
+This is a Dockerfile with a PHP8.2-FPM base to build WordPress, which can be accomplished with the docker-compose.yml file here.

-In addition to the slight mods to the Dockerfile, I have created a docker-compose.yml file that adds a phpMyAdmin service in addition to WordPress and MySQL.
+In addition to the slight mods to the Dockerfile (additional installations of git, wget, curl), I have created a docker-compose.yml file that uses Nginx to serve the WordPress content and adds MySQL and phpMyAdmin services.

 **Versions**
 Versions of these images are:
-WordPress 6.4.2 with PHP 8.1
+WordPress 6.4.2 with PHP 8.2-FPM
 MySQL 5.7
 phpMyAdmin 5.2.1
+Nginx 1.25.3

 **Running**
 To run, install and start Docker Desktop;